 When looking at just the demographics, it seems that Kosovo independence is only fair.
 The CIA world factbook declares that 92% of the entire population is of Albanian heritage.
 Only 1.5% of Kosovo’s population is Serbian.
 So, looking at only these numbers we would come to an obvious conclusion that Serbs are not dominate here, and should not be able to consider that territory as Serbian, if the constituents do not wish it to be.

 But how did Kosovo get to this situation?
 Why would I still state that Kosovo is Serbia?
 And what lessons can we learn from this ordeal?

 Well, as with most things, we must look at history to answer our questions.

 We’ll be starting with the Bulgarian period.
 Kosovo was under Bulgarian rule during the reign of Khan Presian in the year 836.

-A few decades later the Christianization of the Bulgarian empire began to occur widespread.
-Many churches and monasteries were built in the region, and mass converting began to occur.
+A few decades later, the Christianization of the Bulgarian empire began to occur widespread.
+Many churches and monasteries were built in the region, and mass converting occurred.